 This changes slightly when we start trying to conceive, and suddenly we become masters of noticing every little sign of ovulation.
-But then, once were in the thick of the parenting trenches, attention to our body and hormonal fluctuations falls by the wayside as our priorities shift to the kids.
+But then, once we’re in the thick of the parenting trenches, attention to our body and hormonal fluctuations falls by the wayside as our priorities shift to the kids.
 Honestly, some days it feels like a triumph just to have a shower or finish your lukewarm coffee.
 Knowing when you ovulate is probably the very last thing on your mind.

 But, did you know there is so much more to your menstrual cycle than reproduction?
 And that being aware of the phases of your menstrual cycle has many more benefits than just impacting your chances of falling pregnant?
 Our hormones fluctuate wildly throughout the month, and this affects your mood, energy levels, and even your general attitude to life and those close to you.
-Its a powerful part of our internal chemistry, and one that is often (thanks, patriarchy) overlooked.
+It’s a powerful part of our internal chemistry, and one that is often (thanks, patriarchy) overlooked.

 UNDERSTANDING YOUR HORMONES CAN BE A PARENTING SUPERPOWER

 Understanding these changes, and then learning how to work with them is basically a parenting superpower.
-Knowing why you can be the super outgoing fun mom” one week, and then feel a desperate need for personal space the next, can be as simple as understanding your menstrual cycle.
+Knowing why you can be the super outgoing “fun mom” one week, and then feel a desperate need for personal space the next, can be as simple as understanding your menstrual cycle.
 This is an act of kindness (to both you and your family), and is an incredible tool to help you parent with more grace and less guilt.

 MENSTRUATION EDUCATION